jlangch/venice/doc/readme/profiling.md

 Runs a profiling session on the given expression.

-Runs in 3 phases:
+Runs the profiling in 3 phases:
-   1. Runs the expr in a warmup phase to allow the HotSpot compiler to do optimizations.
+   1. Run the expression in a warm-up phase to allow the JIT compiler to do optimizations.
-   2. Runs the garbage collector
+   2. Run the garbage collector to isolate timings from GC state prior to testing
    3. Runs the expression under profiling.